onepanelio/onepanel/README.md

 -  End-to-end workflow and infrastructure automation for production scale vision AI
 -  Best of breed, open source deep learning tools seamlessly integrated in one unified platform
 -  Scale and distribute your data, training and hyperparameter tuning pipelines to multiple CPU/GPU nodes
--  Customizable, reproducible and version controlled tooling and pipeline templates
+-  Customizable, reproducible and version controlled environments and pipelines
 -  Scalability, flexibility and resiliency of Kubernetes without the complexities

 ## Features